 - Prepare the following documents to accompany your online registration submission.
 All documents must originals and in English (or certified translation).

 - Child’s Birth Certificate

-- Roman Catholic baptismal certificate for child or custodial parent.
-Additional documentation is required for Eastern Catholic or Orthodox students.
+- Catholic baptismal certificate for child or custodial parent.
+Click here for information on how to find your baptismal certificate.